What Is The Base Of A 3d Figure

 Q: How is the base used in calculating the volume of a 3D figure?

 A: The area of the base is a critical component in the volume formulas for many 3D figures.
-For prisms and cylinders, the volume is the area of the base multiplied by the height.
+Think about it: for prisms and cylinders, the volume is the area of the base multiplied by the height.
 For pyramids and cones, the volume is one-third of the area of the base multiplied by the height.

 Q: What if a 3D figure doesn't have a clear "bottom"?